gpdowney/lightweightLSAT/docs/reason/confuse.md

     The science of making tests like the LSAT is called "psychometrics."
     The test-makers are psychometricians.

-    They how your brain works better than you do.
+    They know how your brain works better than you do.
     And every time they offer a test, they learn more.
     They have experimented on millions of students like you.